MstrZhang/system-design/data.md

 - centered around documents (e.g. XML, JSON, binary, etc ...)
   - document stores all information for a given object
-- typically provides APIs or a query language based on the internal structure of the document itsefl
+- typically provides APIs or a query language based on the internal structure of the document itself
 - organized by collections, tags, metadata, or directories

 examples: